ioeddk/fourier_neural_operator/README.md

 - 3D with Improvements 2: `python fourier_3d_pro_earlystop.py`

 The plots are created with `plot.ipynb` and `plot1.ipynb`.
-Notice, for the command involing the bash script, you need to change the name to your own conda environment in the script first.
+**Notice, for the command involing the bash script, you need to change the name to your own conda environment in the script first.
+Also you need to change the train datapath and test datapath argument respectively. **

+# Data Re-Sampling in 3D Problem
+Following the steps to sample a subset of the original `ns_V1e-3_N5000_T50.mat`.
+When using Matlab to open the `.mat` dataset file, you will get the `a, u, t` matrices.
+You need to resample `a` and `u` matrices.
+First, sample a list of indices with `indices = randperm(5000, num_samples)`, then you can use `a = a(indices,:,:)` and `u = u(indices,:,:,:)` to get a subset, and then use `save('ns_V1e-3_N5000_T50_tiny', 'a', 't', 'u')` to save as a new dataset.